stamen/dwsd/README.md

 ## Labels

-One of the most difficult things to do programmatically...
+Labels are one of the most difficult things to do programmatically...

 You want to avoid text overlaps at all costs.
 Not just for maps, for charts too!